DimitriGilbert/parseArger/readme.md

 This code is heavilly inspired by [Argbash](https://github.com/matejak/argbash) and uses its generated code as a basis.
 Why not stick with it ?
 I did not understand how it was working and wanted to add a few things.
 Also, ParseArger do not have dependencies other than bash ;)

+Ehhm, as long as you don't need completion generation, then you'll need [Completely](https://github.com/DannyBen/completely), it's a ruby gem, but theres a docker way to install it :)

 ## TLDR

 ```bash